kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt> </dt></dl>I made a few minor silkscreen edits on the PCB design and put the latest up here on GitHub.
 Nothing operational was affected by these edits, but a few silkscreen items are easier to read if you order from this one instead of what OSH Park has, as always.

 <dl><dt>24 July 2019</dt></dl>I put alignment assist holes around U1, U2, U6, U7 and the shield and put the new PCB design out here and at OSH Park (https://oshpark.com/shared_projects/kCgZq1P7).
-I finally feel very good about the state of this PCB design, but emphasize it is still UNTESTED.
+I finally feel very good about the state of this PCB design but emphasize it is still UNTESTED.

 <dl><dt>20 July 2019</dt></dl>I am developing a different method of soldering the center pad of U2 - I am putting a via underneath it that I will give a slightly oversized hole.
 That much is in the latest PCB files here on GitHub, but since I am also adding line-up holes around the more difficult to place components in a design later today, I pulled the OSH Park order until I finish that enhancement.